 What’s the best way to travel to Alaska?
-Our number-one tip is to go by small ship, but read on for 5 more ways to ensure you get the best experience visiting for the first time, or returning for more.
+The best way to see Alaska and its wilderness and wildlife?
+Our number-one tip is to go by small ship.
+Read on to find out why—and for 5 more ways to ensure you get the best experience visiting for the first time.

 1) Choose a Small Ship Cruise